-The total investment return for 2023 was \$16.9 million (2022: \$13.4 million).
-The increase was primarily a result of increased investment income on short-term investments as a result of higher interest rates in 2023.
-The Company's investments are typically held to maturity, therefore the preferred measure of investment return is yield-to-maturity, which was approximately 5.6% at December 31, 2023.
+The total investment return for 2024 was \$53.4 million (2023: \$52.0 million).
+The increase was primarily as a result of increased investment income on short-term investments as a result of higher balances in 2024.
+The Company's investments are typically held to maturity, therefore the preferred measure of investment return is book yield, which was approximately 4.1% at December 31, 2024.